 The university as we know it is headed for extinction.

-Imagine the system of U.S. higher education in 1960 – universities were awash in government money because of the Cold War; enrollments were surging because of the GI bill and the baby boom.
+Imagine the U.S. higher education system in the early 1960s – universities were awash in government money because of the Cold War; enrollments were surging because of the GI bill and the baby boom.
 The paradigm of undergraduate education was the four-year, full-time, residential college experience, best suited for unmarried 18-22 year olds who could delay entry into the workforce.
 The university was the Emerald City in the Land of Oz – a fortress of knowledge where truth was revealed to humble supplicants.

 Compare that with the current educational landscape.
 According to the U.S. Department of Education, approximately forty percent of undergraduate students are older than 24.
 About half are classified as financially independent of parents.
 Forty percent attend college on a part-time basis.
 A huge percentage of students simply don’t have the time for the four-year, full-time, residential college experience that was the norm in 1960.